hussainadeli/COVID-19-CaseStudy-and-Predictions/README.md

 [![BuyMeCoffe](https://cdn-images-1.medium.com/max/800/1*Dpw8-hNGI2fDmosV4E8DVQ.png)](https://www.buymeacoffee.com/tarunkumar)

 # Authors
-Tarun Kumar
+Hussain Adeli

 #### Authors' Note:<br>
 The author has tried to get the best result using the dataset.
 The author is not responsible for any misuse.
-Read Licence carefully.
+Read the Licence carefully.
-If you want to contribute to the notebook or any feedback and suggestions are most welcome.
+If you want to contribute to the notebook any feedback and suggestions are most welcome.

 # License
 The MIT License, see the included, see the [License](https://github.com/tarunk04/COVID-19-CaseStudy-and-Predictions/blob/master/LICENSE) file.